BrendanLeber/adventofcode/2016/11-radioisotope_thermoelectric_generators/README.md

 In your situation, what is the minimum number of steps required to bring all of the objects to the fourth floor?

+### Part One

+You step into the cleanroom separating the lobby from the isolated area and put on the hazmat suit.

+Upon entering the isolated containment area, however, you notice some extra parts on the first floor that weren't listed on the record outside:

+- An elerium generator.
+- An elerium-compatible microchip.
+- A dilithium generator.
+- A dilithium-compatible microchip.

+These work just like the other generators and microchips.
+You'll have to get them up to assembly as well.

+What is the *minimum number of steps* required to bring all of the objects, including these four new ones, to the fourth floor?